thkukuk/microos-sysext/README.md

 ## Why systemd-sysext images?

 openSUSE MicroOS is an immutable system with a read-only root filesystem.
 Which means, it is not possible without reboot to install additional packages.
-But most of the time the tools required to debug issues are not installed. openSUSE MicroOS has the `toolbox` command for this, which starts a privileged container, in which the necessary tools can be installed without reboot.
+But most of the time the tools required to debug issues are not installed when you need them. openSUSE MicroOS has the `toolbox` command for this, which starts a privileged container, in which the necessary tools can be installed without reboot.
 But what if the problem is with the container runtime or the network?
 In this case, the `toolbox` command does not work, too.
 The idea is to provide lightwight images containing the most important tools, which can easly added with [systemd-sysext](https://manpages.opensuse.org/systemd-sysext.8) to the system.